Creating a Disaster Simulation for Nursing Students

 The best word for this type of experience might be wonder—when technology illuminates the hidden structures of a complex and often mysterious organ like the brain; when a medical team works with seamless coordination as the patient whose fate may rest in the balance lies shrouded at their center and the physician speaks to her as he threads a catheter into her brain.
 She writes:

 The screen lit up.
 Bright white fluid leaked slowly into the intricate map of vessels across the display.
-The dye flooded in like a drop of paint in water, dancing its way through […]
+The dye flooded in like a drop of paint in water, dancing its way through each vein […]

 Go to Top